Link to: SMART Infrastructure Goals

 Today more than ever before, the transportation sector is grappling with several grand challenges.
 From a planetary perspective, transportation must become more sustainable and resilient if it is to support us through increased pressures like extreme weather events or pandemic-caused supply chain disruptions.
 But the health of the planet and the infrastructure itself are not the only health concerns to consider.
-At a human scale, health and health equity have emerged as equally important aspects that the transportation sector must address.
+On a human scale, health and health equity have emerged as equally important aspects that the transportation sector must address.
 What we are learning is that, in many instances where we have healthy options, we may need to make changes to the way we provide transportation.

 At the same time, transportation infrastructure as we know it is also changing.
-Trends such as electrification, connectivity, automation and an increasingly digital world are transforming infrastructure design, construction and maintenance.
-In some cases these transformations require more integration with other systems or entities, and most will allow for more multifunctionality to better serve the future.
+Trends such as electrification, connectivity, automation, and an increasingly digital world are transforming infrastructure design, construction and maintenance.
+In some cases, these transformations require more integration with other systems or entities, and most will allow for more multifunctionality to better serve the future.
 Opportunities for making these changes arise during the entire life cycle of transportation infrastructure, from planning, through implementation, through end-of-life disposal.

-Principles for Transportation Infrastructure Development
+SMART Principles for Transportation Infrastructure Development

-- Sustainable –environmental, economic, and social triple bottom line, with an emphasis on low-carbon, environmentally sound, equitable and socially inclusive v strategies.
+- Sustainable –environmental, economic, and social triple bottom line, with an emphasis on low-carbon, environmentally sound, equitable and socially inclusive strategies.

-- Multimodal –diversity of choice and equitable service among transportation modes, for both urban and rural areas.
+- Multimodal – diversity of choice and equitable service among transportation modes, for both urban and rural areas.
 It also includes enhanced public transportation options, last mile deliveries, and integration of active transportation

 - Accessible – ease of reaching destinations, activities, and people, that is affordable options and includes disadvantaged population groups